eigenform/dendrite/README.md

 implementations of different branch predictors and common components that you can use to implement them, ie.

-- Tables, saturating counters, perceptrons
+- Tables, saturating counters, a naive perceptron
 - Trivial predictors (always-taken, never-taken, random, etc)
 - A configurable TAGE ("TAgged GEometric length") predictor

+Sometime in the future, this project will also include components for reasoning about target predictors (ie. branch target buffers, return-address predictors, indirect predictors, etc).

 ## Binaries